3 Sources

 Copy Link

-Researchers at The University of Texas at Austin and Cognizant AI Labs have developed an AI system that optimizes land use policies to advance UN sustainability goals, balancing carbon storage, economic factors, and environmental impact.
+Researchers at The University of Texas at Austin and Cognizant AI Labs have developed an evolutionary AI system that optimizes land use policies to balance carbon storage, economic stability, and environmental preservation.

-The AI system's recommendations often surprised the researchers.
-For instance, it suggested a more nuanced approach to forest conversion than simply maximizing forested areas.
-The model found that replacing cropland with forests is more effective than converting rangeland, and that the benefits of land use changes vary by latitude 12.
+The AI system's recommendations often surprised researchers with their nuanced approach.
+For instance, it found that replacing cropland with forest is more effective for carbon storage than converting rangeland.
+The system also revealed that the impact of land use changes varies significantly based on latitude 3.

-Daniel Young, a researcher at Cognizant AI Labs and Ph.D. student at UT Austin, emphasized the importance of finding a balance: "You can obviously destroy everything and plant forests, and that would help mitigate climate change.
+Daniel Young, a researcher at Cognizant AI Labs and Ph.D. student at UT Austin, emphasizes the importance of balance: "You can obviously destroy everything and plant forests, and that would help mitigate climate change.
 But we would have destroyed rare habitats and our food supply and cities.
-So we need to find a balance and be smart about where we make changes" 12.
+So we need to find a balance and be smart about where we make changes" 1.

 Technology